Selfhood and

 Specific

-and is rarely used academically.
-Use instead either learning disability, specific learning difficulty, or
+professional practice and is rarely used academically.
+Use instead either learning disability, specific learning difficulty,

 Learning